saylordotorg/course_k12ela006/Unit02.md

+---
+layout: default
+title: "K12ELA006: English Language Arts 6"
+course_description: "In this course, you will read and analyze a number of complex, thematically related narratives, short stories, extended informational texts, and nonfiction articles.
+You will then try writing your own arguments and supporting them with research-based evidence."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: The World of Childhood** <span id="2"></span> *In this unit, you will read the classic tale of* Peter Pan*, the boy with a never-ending childhood, as well as parts of Mark Twain’s memoir,*